widh/lighthalzen/README.md

 Now on developing.
 To see image preview, take a look at [this link](https://cite.app.yuoa.pm/).

+## Additional Packages
+There's some additional php packages, so you may install [Composer](https://getcomposer.org) and type `composer update` on the root directory of the repository.

 ## Translation
 Lighthalzen supports Korean and English using `gettext` from GNU project, and google translation.